 How to buy the best food processor

 On the hunt for the perfect food processor?
-We explain what to look out for, and whether a mini chopper might suit your needs better.
+We explain what to look out for, and whether a more compact mini chopper might suit your needs better.

 Should I get a food processor or mini chopper?

-Pros: Can tackle most cooking and baking prep tasks in one machine.
+- Can handle most cooking and baking prep tasks in one machine

 Not sure exactly what you need?
 Head to our guide on choosing between a food processor, mixer or blender.